tutumcloud/builder/README.md

 	    - REDIS_PASS=password

+# Notes

-# Caching images for faster builds
+## Caching images for faster builds

 If you want to cache the images used for building and testing, run the following:

 	docker run --name builder_cache tutum/docker-builder true

 And then run your builds as above appending `--volumes-from builder_cache` to them to reuse already downloaded image layers.

+## Adding credentials to pull private images

+If your tests depend on private images, you can pass their credentials either by mounting your local `.dockercfg` file inside the container appending `-v $HOME/.dockercfg:/.dockercfg:r`, or by providing the contents of this file via an environment variable called `$DOCKERCFG`: `-e DOCKERCFG=$(cat $HOME/.dockercfg)`